Cancer In Family: Caring For A Family Member & What Does It Mean For You

 By this time both of my brothers arrived and they saw dad crying.
 They asked what happened?
 I said papa is taking stress about money.

 They chipped in and repeated the same words.
 The treatment is well within our capacity and we are all in it.
 Don’t worry.
 But my dad was still feeling the pain.
 I could understand his emotions.

-The head nurse came in and said bed is ready.
+The head nurse came in and said the bed is ready.
 Pisa fed one banana to dad.
-Wheelchair was ready and an attendant was present to help transfer my dad.
+The wheelchair was ready and an attendant was present to help transfer my dad.

 We helped dad to get on the wheelchair and began to walk towards 713A.
-The 7th floor in A ward hosts all cancer patients.
+The 7th floor in the A Ward hosts all cancer patients.
 Dad got bed A in room 713.